 9. Swap Sweetener for Stevia

 Artificial sweeteners have been linked with a number of health concerns – it’s claimed that aspartame has 92 potential side effects – from skin rashes to depression.
-Stevia on the other hand
+Stevia on the other hand is a completely natural leaf extract containing no carbohydrates or calories.
+Studies show that stevia could also help lower blood pressure in individuals with elevated blood pressure.

 10. Swap Table salt for Colored Salt